Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Overview: Asian Persimmons on their traditional rootstock are genetically marginal for hot desert regions.
 One successful grower states that he planted several bare root persimmons every year, expecting many of them to die and a few to live, until he had a small grove.
 After the first two years in the ground, those trees that survive seem well adapted and their rate of growth speeds up.
 After three years, they have attained sufficient root volume to need less attention.

-Chill hours: 200.
-If leaves emerge during an early spring warm spell, they can be killed at 26°F by a late frost.
+USDA hardiness zones: 8-11 for 'Fuyu' and 'Hachiya'.
+If leaves emerge during an early spring warm spell, they can be killed at 26°F (-3.3°C) by a late frost.

-Drought tolerant: Not above 90°F.
+Drought tolerant: Not above 90°F (32°C).

 Sun: Full morning sun with afternoon shade.

-Soil: Persimmons accept many soil types if they are well drained, with moderate to high organic content, soil pH 6.6-7.5 (neutral), and deeply dug if using D. kaki rootstock.
+Soil: Persimmons accept many soil types if they are well draining, with moderate to high organic content, soil pH 6.6-7.5 (neutral), and deeply dug if using D. kaki rootstock.
 These trees are not salt tolerant.

 Water after becoming established: Every two days in high heat to once a month in cooler temperatures.
 Bubbler irrigation at the drip line, with an automatic timer is helpful.
 Increase water in the spring and taper off in the fall.
 Fruit drop occurs with insufficient water.

-Mulch: Spread organic mulch under the canopy and 8" from the trunk to reduce moisture evaporation and lessen root area temperature extremes.
+Mulch: Spread organic mulch under the canopy and 8" (21cm) from the trunk to reduce moisture evaporation and lessen root area temperature extremes.

 First Two Years' Care: Water every two days in high heat, at the drip line, to once a month in cooler temperatures.
 Provide full afternoon shade.